BrenoFariasdaSilva/University/Distributed Systems/Activity 04 - gRPC/README.md

 ## How to run
 In order to run this project, you need to open two terminals.
 #### ***Important notes:*** The order of which terminal you open first is important, so make sure you follow the order below.
 In a client-server architecture, the server needs to be running before the client, otherwise, the client will not be able to connect to the server.
-Also, as i'm using MongoDB, you can install [MongoDB Compass](https://www.mongodb.com/try/download/compass) to see the database in a more friendly way.
+From my personal experience, I recommend you to open the server (`Python`) on `Visual Studio Code` and the client (`Java`) on `IntelliJ IDEA`.
 * On the server terminal, type:
     ```bash
     make server_run